 These are just a few of the major considerations you need to make when you buy land.
 Purchasing a plot of land in Oregon or Idaho is quite a bit more complicated than buying a house, and if you’re not prepared, it can easily turn into a nightmare.
 When properly planned, though, buying land can give you a great backdrop on which to build the house of your dreams.

 Interest rates are working in your favor right now, so let’s connect to move your homeownership goals forward today.
 Sammamish Mortgage is a local mortgage company serving the broader Pacific Northwest region, including Washington state, Idaho, Colorado, and Oregon.
-We are proud to offer a wide variety of mortgage programs and products with flexible qualification criteria.
+We have been offering a wide variety of mortgage programs and products with flexible qualification criteria since 1992.
 Please contact us if you have any questions or are ready to start the mortgage application process.